Next Start

 A common HVACR technician certification is the Section 608 Technician Certification, which is required for technicians who dispose of, maintain, repair or service equipment with refrigerants.
 If you work in the refrigeration side of HVACR, you’ll likely need to get this certification.
 An HVACR training program that covers refrigeration fundamentals and commercial refrigeration can help prepare you to test for this certification.

-Program graduates are ready to apply for entry-level positions in the HVACR field.
-Students can connect with Career Services, which can help them find jobs that match their interests and skill sets.
+Program graduates are ready to apply for positions in the field.
+Students can connect with Career Services, which can help them find roles that match their skill sets.
+Most of our grads start out in entry-level roles, but as with any industry over time, they may be able to advance in their careers with experience and hard work.77

-HVACR technician work is cool (literally, sometimes!) because you get to work with your hands in a physical job while you bring joy and relief to customers’ lives almost every day.
+HVACR technician work is cool (literally!) because you get to work with your hands in a physical job while you bring joy and relief to customers’ lives almost every day.

-Program coming to Avondale, Long Beach and Sacramento campuses pending regulatory approval.
+Program coming to Sacramento and Orlando campuses pending regulatory approval.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.